CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-04-20-python_decorators.markdown

     return end - start
 ```

-The structure of this function resembles a concept in Python called **Decorators**.
+The structure of this function resembles a concept in Python called **decorators**.

-In Python you can use Decorators to modify or "decorate" your functions.
+In Python you can use decorators to modify or "decorate" your functions.
 For beginners, it might not be that easy to understand how they are used in the right way, especially when you want to pass some additional arguments to your decorator.
+Thus, in this post we will discuss this concept on a beginner level.

 # Basic Structure

-Let's start with the basic structure of a decorator and the decorated function without adding any additional arguments to the decorator!
+Let's start with the basic structure of a decorator --- without adding any additional arguments to the decorator for now!

 ```python
 def my_decorator(fn):